burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. **Data structure augmentation.** Motivation is to add information to a data structure to make common operations do less work.

 4. **Precomputation.** The idea of precomputation is to perform calculations in advance to avoid doing them at "mission-critical" times.
-We precompute the table of coefficients when initializing, and perform table look-up at runtime.
+We precompute the table of coefficients when initializing and perform table look-up at runtime.

 5. **Compile-Time Initialization.** The idea of compile-time initialization is to store the values of constants during compilation, saving work at execution time.
 One way is to create a code snippet that generates a function for you.
 (Such a technique is called *metaprogramming*).